terascope/teraslice/docs/packages/data-mate/functions.md

 **Type:** `FIELD_TRANSFORM`

-> Returns a encoded string that from one or more string.
+> Returns a hash encoded string from one or more values.
 You can optionally override the default hash encoding of "md5"

 #### Arguments